High-Dimensional Topological Insulators with Quaternionic Analytic Landau Levels: Numerical calculation for the gapless surface Dirac modes

-We have numerically calculated the spectra of the 3D LL Hamiltonian with the open boundary condition for the positive helicity states with $j_+=l+\frac{1}{2}$.
+The surface states of the 3D LL Hamiltonian Eq.
+2 in the main text are gapless helical Dirac modes.
+We have numerically calculated the spectra with the open boundary condition for the positive helicity states with $j_+=l+\frac{1}{2}$.
 The results for the first four LLs are plotted in Fig. \ref{fig:edge}.
-The radius of the boundary is $R_{0}/l_{G}=8$.
 For the lowest LL (LLL) states, when the orbital angular momentum $l$ exceeds a characteristic value $l_{c}\approx 30$, the spectra become dispersive indicating the onset of surface states.
+Although the surface spectra look very similar to those of the 2D quantum Hall edges, a crucial difference is that each $l$ in Fig. \ref{fig:edge} does not represent a single chiral state but a set of helical states of $2j_++1$ fold degeneracy with $j_+=l+\frac{1}{2}$.